 What is esophageal cancer?

-The esophagus is the tube that carries food and liquid from your mouth to your stomach.
+The esophagus is the swallowing tube.
+It carries food and liquid from your mouth to your stomach.
 It sits behind your windpipe (trachea) and in front of your spine.

 The wall of the esophagus is made of layers of tissue and muscle.
 Esophageal cancer starts in cells that make up the inner lining layer of the esophagus.
 As it grows, it moves deeper into the other layers of the esophageal wall.

 A risk factor is anything that may increase your chance of having a disease.
 The exact cause of someone’s cancer may not be known.
 But risk factors can make it more likely for a person to have cancer.
 Some risk factors may not be in your control.
 But others may be things you can change.

 The risk factors for esophageal cancer include:

 - Older age